AdityaKalkeri/Evaluation_Projects/README.md

                    Using the given attributes, predict whether the crops of a farmer will be 'healthy', 'damaged by some reason', 'damage by pesticides'

+Week 3: 12-Dec-2020

+       Project 13: Doctor's Consultation Fees (Regression)
+                   Predict the Consultation fees of a Doctor for a single visit

+       Project 14: Restaurant Cost predict
+                   Predict how much one time bill for two people will cost in different cities all across India

+       Project 18: COVID- 19 Dataset

+       Project 19: Election Dataset
+                   The details of Portuguese general election is given.
+Using the given features, predict how many seats will be won by political parties.